Preparing for IVF: Everything you need to know

 7. Post-transfer

-Any remaining good quality embryos that are not transferred are frozen and stored for future cycles.
-You can take a home pregnancy test around two weeks after your embryo transfer.
+Any remaining good-quality embryos that are not transferred can be frozen and stored for future cycles.
+You can take an at-home pregnancy test around two weeks after your embryo transfer.
 If your test is positive, you will be booked for your early pregnancy scan about three weeks later.

-At Manchester Fertility, our expertise runs through our entire team, and we use our over 35 years of experience to inform not just every treatment cycle but every interaction you have with our clinic.
+At Manchester Fertility, our expertise runs through our entire team.
+With nearly 40 years of experience, we bring this knowledge to every treatment cycle and every interaction you have with our clinic.

 Beyond understanding the treatment process, our patients often want to know how they can feel more holistically prepared.
 We’ve put together our top tips on common topics so you can feel ready to expand your family mentally, physically, and financially.